 If your first thought was, “Wait…the Power Rangers aren’t Disney!”, well, you’re correct.
 For all the superheroes Disney does own the rights to, the Power Rangers are not among them.
 But this wasn’t always the case.
 In 2001, Disney actually did acquire the rights to the super-team when they bought Saban Entertainment.
 For the next few years, the Mighty Morphin’ crew featured in an MGM parade and even did their own live performance next to the Lights, Motors, Action! stunt show.
 In 2010, though, the series’ original creator, Haim Saban, acquired the rights back from Disney.
-Of course, there’s still plenty of fun for superhero fans to be had at Disney, since they now own the rights to virtually every Avenger in the (comic) book.
-Check out these facts you never knew about your favorite superheroes.
+Of course, there’s still plenty of fun for superhero fans to be had at Disney, since they now own the rights to virtually every Marvel hero in the (comic) book.

 Kenai and Koda

 In 2003, when Disney released the Inuit legend–inspired coming-of-age story Brother Bear, its two ursine heroes seemed like shoo-ins for a successful tenure at Animal Kingdom.
 And they did, in fact, spend some time in that park, as well as in the Canada section of Epcot.
 However, Brother Bear’s release had been preceded that year by a massive Pixar hit, Finding Nemo, which had both greater box office success and a stronger lasting impression on moviegoers.
 Therefore, Nemo, Dory, and Marlin became permanent features of the Disney parks, while Kenai and Koda did not.
 Another Disney feature you won’t see anymore before long?
 The original Splash Mountain.